fmi/java-course/10-http-rest/lab/README.md

 	}

 	/**
-	 * Fetches the nearby events whose descriptions contains all of the given
+	 * Fetches the nearby events whose description contains all of the given
 	 * keywords.
 The comparison is case insensitive.
 	 *
 	 * @param keywords